lloyh/lloyh.github.io/CS460/HW7/index.md

 ```

 ### Requirement 2
-Uses at least one custom routing rule in RouteConfig.cs that makes sense and routes to a new controller that isn’t Home.
+It uses at least one custom routing rule in RouteConfig.cs that makes sense and routes to a new controller that isn’t Home.
 Routes to the GiphyController using ```/GetGifs?search=term&limit=xx```.

 ```csharp
 routes.MapRoute(